Sheryl Sheinafia: Media presence

-Brand Partnerships
+Brand partnerships

-Sheryl has also been the face of many brands, starting off with being a brand ambassador for skincare company Izzi in 2014.
+Sheryl Sheinafia has also been the face of many brands, starting off with being a brand ambassador for skincare company Izzi in 2014.
 Continuing on the skincare journey, she would then go on to be a brand ambassador for Garnier the following year and Nivea in 2020.

 In 2017, she became the face of ASUS whose partnership also sponsored Sheryl’s award-winning music video for ‘Sweet Talk’.
 In the subsequent year she became a brand ambassador for Adidas before becoming the face of Kapal Api to whom she also produced a jingle for in 2019.
 That same year, she partnered with Danone-Aqua to release a campaign on raising awareness on the importance of recycling and sustainable plastic consumption.
 Alongside partnerships with Kapal Api and Danone-Aqua, she was a brand ambassador for smartphone giant Vivo.
 In 2020, she became the main brand ambassador for yoghurt-drink Delicyo, who she also wrote and produced a jingle for.